Graduate Chemistry at UCF

 Chemistry, M.S.
 The Master of Science degree at the University of Central Florida is aimed at preparing students for careers in the chemical industry.
 The curriculum for the industrial chemistry program is designed to provide a broad overall perspective of the industry and an awareness of economic and engineering considerations while placing the primary emphasis upon chemistry and the application of chemical principles to the development of products and processes.

 Chemistry, Ph.D.
-The Ph.D. program in Chemistry provides doctoral training in many areas within the chemical sciences, with tracks in Materials Chemistry, Environmental Chemistry, and Forensic Science.
+The Ph.D. program in Chemistry provides doctoral training in many areas within the chemical sciences, with tracks in Biochemistry, Environmental Chemistry, Materials Chemistry, and Forensic Science.
 This program draws upon the strengths of the Department of Chemistry as well as other units within the University of Central Florida (e.g., CREOL/School of Optics, AMPAC, Biomolecular Sciences Program, etc.).
 The curriculum has been developed in collaboration with industrial scientists and represents a response to current and projected competencies needed by industry.
 This training provides scientists and educators who are capable of conducting research to solve important problems in contemporary fields of the chemical sciences and prepare a highly skilled work force to ensure the technological and economic health and competitiveness of Central Florida.
 No doctoral program with a comparable focus exists in the entire state.

 Chemistry Degree Requirements

 Degree requirements may change from year to year.
 To insure that you are receiving accurate information, please choose the appropriate year from the catalog section, then look up your degree requirements.
 (Your catalog year is the year you begin school at UCF or another State of Florida institution).

 - Chemistry M.S.
 Requirements

 Opportunities & Partnerships